mephi42/ctf/2019.09.21-Teaser_Dragon_CTF_2019/reverse_engineering-BadType/README.md

 `[1, 0, 0, 1, 2, 3]`.
 We then see a ton of calls to `subr11` (actual subroutine
 numbers are computed by adding a bias - in this case `107`, to `callsubr` arguments) - it's their arguments which are encoded as `\x1C\x00\x00-\x03`.
-So the code passes each bit pair to subroutine `11`.
+So the code passes each bit pair to `subr11`.

 At the end `subr9` is normally called, but if  `t[0] == 41` and `t[1] == 40`,
 then `1` is added to a subroutine number and the code calls `subr8` instead.